Anahita-ghloo/Garbage-detector/README.md

 * Add following classes

    `GarbageConfig` : This class contains the default configurations.
 Modify the attributes for your training.

    `GarbageDataset` : This class inherits from utils.Dataset which provides capability to train on new dataset without modifying the model.

 * Create a Dataset :  In this project I used 100 pictures of paper cup and 100 pictures of shoe annotated by VGG Image Annotation(VIA).I also added a file-attribute called class_name, which can be BG(background), shoe or paper cup.

 * Download `mask_rcnn_coco.h5` file.
 Which will be used for transfer learning to train an object detection model on a new dataset.

 * Create and Train the Mask R-CNN model.

-The next part includes codes for  accessing local webcam within Google Colab running face detection on webcam video.
+The next part includes codes for accessing local webcam within Google Colab running object detection on webcam video.

 example:
 ```sh